+\end{enumerate} Steps 3 and 4 of the above are not strictly necessary to produce an ergodic MCMC sampler that targets the posterior distribution.
+However, it is common practice in MCMC for mixture models to add these steps \MBtext{as it has been empirically demonstrated that they speed up the convergence of the algorithm and improve its mixing, see, e.g, \cite{neal2000markov}}.
+Step 2 of the algorithm above requires the computation of

-which might be challenging is situations where data are multidimensional.
-However, \cite{xie2019bayesian} show how this can be overcome using numerical quadrature.
-Moreover, in higher dimensional setting we can adapt the strategy devised by Neal in his Algorithm 8, by introducing $L$ auxiliary variables and replace Step 2 with \begin{enumerate} \item[2'.a] for $\ell = 1, \ldots, L$, sample $Y^*_{k + \ell}$ from
+which might be challenging in situations where data are multidimensional.
+However, \cite{xie2019bayesian} shows how this can be overcome using numerical quadrature.
+Moreover, in the higher dimensional setting, we can adapt the strategy devised by Neal in his Algorithm 8 by introducing $L$ auxiliary variables and replacing Step 2 with: \begin{enumerate} \item[2'.a ] For $\ell = 1, \ldots, L$, sample $Y^*_{k + \ell}$ from

-and $V^*_{k + \ell} \iid f_W$. \item[2'.b] Set $(Y_i, V_i)$ equal to $(Y^*_h, V^*_h)$ with probability proportional to
+and $V^*_{k + \ell} \iid f_W$. \item[2'.b ] Set $(Y_i, V_i)$ equal to $(Y^*_h, V^*_h)$ with probability proportional to